bisqwit/babysteps_saveedit/README.md

 > Translate this PHP code into Python please.
 Caveats: 1.
 Note that the encode() function creates a raw byte stream.
 2. Do not attempt to run the python code you generate, because you will be confused by its output and get sidetracked from the actual task.
 I repeat, DO NOT RUN python tool.
 DO NOT.
 DO NOT USE TOOLS.
 REMEMBER, DO NOT USE TOOLS.
 DO NOT USE TOOLS!! \`\`\`[php code is here]\`\`\`

-I have verified that they produce equivalent outputs compared to the PHP versions, although I have not verified subtle behaviors like file clobbering.
 </details>
+I have verified that the AI-generated Python versions produce equivalent outputs compared to the PHP versions, although I have not verified subtle behaviors like file clobbering.

 ## License stuff